 Arzerra is licensed for the treatment of a certain type of cancer known as chronic lymphocytic leukemia (CLL).
-It is specifically approved for people who have been unsuccessful with certain other cancer treatment.
+It is specifically approved for people who have been unsuccessful with a certain other cancer treatment or are not good candidates for that treatment.
 This medicine comes as an intravenous (IV) injection that is given by a healthcare provider every one to four weeks.
 Potential side effects include fever, coughing, and diarrhea.

 Arzerra is an antibody that is made in a laboratory (rather than a naturally occurring antibody).
 It works by binding to CD20, a specific antigen found on the surface of healthy cells and leukemia B cells (a type of white blood cell).
 By binding to the CD20 antigen on leukemia cells, Arzerra signals the immune system to attack and destroy the leukemia cells.